silicakes/blog.silicak.es/_posts/2016-07-07-tesing-browser-gulp-phantomJS-mocha-istanbul.md

 ## Introduction

-Testing is an integral part of every stable code base, it allows us to track various dependencies, without a deep familiarization with the code, it enables new developers to take risks, it gives us the chance to understand the maturity of a product and also create better and more scalable applications, by forcing ourselves to go 'design first', in methodologies such as test driven development.
+Testing is an integral part of every stable code base.
+It allows us to track various dependencies, without a deep familiarization with the code, it enables new developers to take risks, it gives us the chance to understand the maturity of a product and also create better and more scalable applications, by forcing ourselves to go 'design first', in methodologies such as test driven development.